 Can meditation really be practiced?
 Does the meditation involve ascending up a continuous ladder of experience to suddenly reach a certain spiritual goal?
-The truth is that real meditation arises from the Being, when one discovers the natural mind — Being within the self.
-True Initiation is for that purpose; to let the other experience true effortless meditation, Yoga, samadhi and equanimity.
+The truth is that real meditation arises from the Being, when we discover the Natural Mind – Being within the self.
+True initiation is also for that purpose; to let the other experience true effortless meditation, Yoga, samadhi and equanimity.

-But then should any idea of a deliberate, conscious meditation ‘practice’ be abandoned completely?
-It depends, because at a certain stage, if one is only used to living through a state of projected subconscious issues, inner dramas and hallucinatory delusional ideations, then it may be beneficial to discipline oneself every day to at least freeing the mind on the active level (where one is either voluntarily producing or consuming information), even if the rate of thought still continues to surge on despite one sitting and doing nothing in particular.
+So should the idea of a deliberate, conscious meditation ‘practice’ be abandoned completely?
+It depends, because at a certain stage, if we are only used to living through a state of constantly projected subconscious issues, inner dramas and false ideations and concepts, then it may be beneficial to discipline ourselves once every day to at least freeing the mind on the active level (where one is either voluntarily producing or consuming information).

-Such a practice is not to be used as an escape.
+Meditation practice is not to be used as an escape.
 To sit in a room alone on the floor, whether it feels pleasant or not, is not a situation to be continually longed for or sought after.
 It is a moment amongst any other ordinary mundane moment of any day, but a moment that may be used to contemplate on the natural simplicity of life.
 As we begin to connect in these moments to a space of inner-contentment and lightness, then we should allow all of our moments that we interpret as busier or more complex, to also sink into this naturally simple presence of Being.

 Any ‘practice’ of meditation is to be used to go beyond any notion of practice or progress into the naturally meditative Being that is there at all times and is really never far from us.
 We are not to glorify a certain practice or state of being as the moment when we ‘transcend’ the mundane or become more fully ourselves as a Being.
 Because as long as such a notion or attitude persists then there can be no true integration within the natural flow of life.